-We must center Black mothers and their experiences at the forefront of systemic change, unconstruct racial biases that can lead to difficult pregnancies, pass the Black Maternal Health Momnibus Act nationwide (which was just signed into California state law) and invest in community organizations and policy changes to bring widespread attention to the Black maternal health crisis and the effects it has on the Black community.
+We must center Black mothers and their experiences at the forefront of systemic change, unconstruct racial biases that can lead to difficult pregnancies, pass the Black Maternal Health Momnibus Act nationwide (you can track the progress here) and invest in community organizations and policy changes to bring widespread attention to the Black maternal health crisis and the effects it has on the Black community.

 Taking my health into my own hands